Allekslar/ShopwarePluginModuleGenerator/README.md

-# Generates Administration Module Structure
+# Generates the administrative module structure for the Shopware 6 plugin.

 ![Generates Administration Module Structure](module-generator.jpg)